Maddening, isn’t it?

 Poorly optimized images degrade page speed and frustrate visitors who are eager for your site to load.
 Compressing images will reduce size without compromising quality.
 Good WordPress solutions are the free WP Smush plug-in and the EWWW Image Optimizer.

 In addition, limit slider images – even those that you’ve compressed.
 One slider image will need about 200 kilobytes of space, depending on pixel width and height.
-If you have six slider images, you’re adding nearly 1 megabyte of space-hogging assets to your site.
+If you have six slider images, you’re adding nearly 1 megabyte of space-hogging assets to your site leading you down the road to a slow website.
 Generally, three slider images will be the right compromise between design aesthetics and performance.

 How to test website speed